Trump set to speak from Florida after arraignment | The New Daily

+Former US president Trump will make a public statement from Florida after his expected court appearance in New York on Tuesday, following his historic indictment last week.

-Former US president Donald Trump is set to make public remarks in Florida after being arraigned in New York City on an indictment by a grand jury that heard evidence on hush money paid to a porn star before the 2016 election, while his lawyer says he anticipates moving to dismiss the charges.
+Mr Trump will be arraigned in New York City on an indictment from a grand jury that heard evidence on hush money paid to a porn star before the 2016 US presidential election – as his lawyer said he anticipated moving to dismiss the charges.

+“The team will look at every potential issue that we will be able to challenge, and we will challenge,” lawyer Joe Tacopina told CNN’s Dana Bash.

-Trump, 76, is expected to be arraigned, fingerprinted and photographed at a Manhattan courthouse on Tuesday as he becomes the first former US president to face criminal charges.
+Mr Trump, 76, is expected to be arraigned, fingerprinted and photographed at a Manhattan courthouse on Tuesday (US time) as he becomes the first former US president to face criminal charges.

-Joe Tacopina, a Trump lawyer, said he expects more details surrounding the arraignment to be resolved on Monday and noted that the Secret Service, which protects former presidents, also has a role to play on Tuesday.
+Mr Tacopina said he expected more details surrounding the arraignment to be resolved shortly and noted that the Secret Service, which protects former presidents, also had a role on Tuesday.

 “All the Tuesday stuff is still very much up in the air, other than the fact that we will very loudly and proudly say, ‘Not guilty’,'” Mr Tacopina told CNN’s State of the Union program.